w3f/polkadot-wiki/docs/learn/learn-phragmen.md

 Kusama are the only blockchain networks that implement an election rule that guarantees proportional representation.

-The security of a distributed and decentralized system such as
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} is directly related to the goal of avoiding _overrepresentation_ of any minority.
+The security of a distributed and decentralized system such as Polkadot is directly related to the goal of avoiding _overrepresentation_ of any minority.
 This is a stark contrast to traditional approaches to proportional representation axioms, which typically only seek to avoid underrepresentation.

 #### Maximin Support Objective and PJR